 21. What Can I Do To Earn Your Business?

 Finally, this powerful question puts the ball firmly back into the prospective buyer's court.
 By asking such a direct question, the rep can uncover the remaining hurdles preventing them from making a purchase.
 In the final pitch, this information can be the difference between closing the deal and losing the client.

 Sales Questions to Avoid

 With an intelligent forecasting solution, you can do that and improve your forecasting accuracy.
-Learn more in our guide, “How an Accurate Sales Forecast Makes You a Hero to Your Entire Company.”
+Learn more in our guide, “Fundamentals for Successful Sales Forecasting.”